jbowler432/tenable-was2/README.md

 python3 was2_exports.py
 python3 gen2_html_reports.py

-Expects directories results, reports to exist at parent level to where you have cloned this code.
-They are referenced like "../results/" in the

-keys should be placed in a file called keys.json that also exists in the parent directory.
-It is referenced like "../keys.json".
+Keys should be placed in a file called keys.json.
 Format of file is {"tio_AK":"your access key","tio_SK":"your secret key"}

+Directory location for the keys file is controlled by the variable keys_dir

+Raw json dump results will be written to the directory results_dir

+html reports will be written to the directory reports_dir

 ```